ACharbonneau/usecases/docs/about/contributing.md

   - After you add changes to your branch, you should see a message near the top of the repo page indicating that your branch is x number of commits ahead of `nih-cfde:master`.
 There should be a button for 'Pull request' and/or 'Compare' - they lead to the same page to create a PR.
 Submit a PR from your forked repo branch to the `nih-cfde:preview` branch.
   - After you submit the PR, make sure the repo checks complete (green check mark)
   - If the checks complete successfully, the repo's bot will auto-merge your changes to the `preview` branch.
 Please check your changes on the [preview website](https://cfde-usecases.readthedocs-hosted.com/en/preview/).
 It may take ~30 minutes for the changes you added to show up.
-      - Please check that the new content renders correctly (e.g., check page format, table of content links, and page and web hyperlinks) and makes sense relative to existing content.
+      - Please check that the new content renders correctly (e.g., check page format, right-side table of contents links, and page and web hyperlinks) and makes sense relative to existing content.
-      - If the checks failed, please submit a `HelpWanted` [issue](https://github.com/nih-cfde/usecases/issues/new?labels=help+wanted&template=help_template.md&title=Add+problem+title) to request help.
-Please include a reference (using `#`) to your PR so we can check the build logs.
+      - If the checks failed, please submit a [`HelpWanted issue`](https://github.com/nih-cfde/usecases/issues/new?labels=help+wanted&template=help_template.md&title=Add+problem+title) to request help.
+Please include a reference (using `#`) to your PR so we can check the correct website build logs.

 **Second, when you are satisfied with the changes:**